BorisMolch/pfrontend-temp/content/blog/patch-will-be-live-and-in-person-at-gdc-in-san-francisco.md

 ctalink = ""
 ctatext = ""
 date = 2022-02-22T00:00:00Z
-description = "It's still the metaverse, but this time it's the metaverse in-person.
-Patch is traveling to San Francisco for the return of the physical Game Developers Conference event, with the SwissGames delegation.
+description = "It's the metaverse, but this time it's the metaverse in-person.
+Patch is traveling to San Francisco for the return of the physical Game Developers Conference event, joining the SwissGames delegation.
 At last, it's a chance to meet everyone in California, not only online." draft = true image = "/uploads/patch-gdcbooklet.jpg" title = "Patch will be live and in-person at GDC in San Francisco"